ory/docs/docs/hydra/index.md

 (token-based 2FA, SMS 2FA, etc).
 You can of course use existing solutions like [authboss](https://github.com/go-authboss/authboss) or [auth0.com](https://auth0.com/).
-It provides you all the benefits of OAuth 2.0 and OpenID Connect while being minimally invasive to your your business logic and technology stack.
+It provides you all the benefits of OAuth 2.0 and OpenID Connect while being minimally invasive to your business logic and technology stack.

 ## Cryptographic Key Storage